munificent/game-programming-patterns/book/event-queue.markdown

     processed the request.**

-Our `playSound()` method is *synchronous* -- it doesn't return back to the caller until bleeps are coming out of the speakers.
+Our `playSound()` method is *synchronous* -- it doesn't return back to the caller until bloops are coming out of the speakers.
 If a sound file has to be loaded from disc first, that may take a while.

 Ignoring that for now, we move on.
 In the AI code, we add a call to let out a